Skipton castle - one of the best castles to visit near Harrogate

 castles to visit near harrogate knaresborough castle

-Knaresborough is one of the prettiest towns in North Yorkshire, with a soaring Victorian viaduct over the River Nidd, lovely riverside walks and an attractive town centre.
+Knaresborough is one of the prettiest towns in North Yorkshire.
+It has a soaring Victorian viaduct over the River Nidd, lovely riverside walks, and an attractive town centre.

 The ruined 12th-century medieval stronghold of Knaresborough Castle (and the Courthouse Museum) sits high above the river, moments from the town centre and train station.
 It’s the most beautiful location!

-This North Yorkshire castle has a long and fascinating history, with many Royal connections.
-King Richard II was imprisoned in the castle’s “King’s Tower” for one night, before he was sent to Pontefract Castle where he died “in mysterious circumstances”.
+This North Yorkshire castle has a long and fascinating history and many Royal connections.
+King Richard II was imprisoned in the castle’s “King’s Tower” for one night before he was sent to Pontefract Castle, where he died “in mysterious circumstances.”

 Knaresborough Castle highlights: